SculpSure vs CoolSculpting

 Which procedure?

-SculpSure and CoolSculpting both target areas where people tend to store stubborn fat that doesn’t respond to diet or exercise.
+SculpSure and CoolSculpting target areas where people tend to store stubborn fat that doesn’t respond to diet or exercise.
 But how do you choose between CoolSculpting and Sculpsure?

 CoolScupting may be a better option if you have sensitive skin and want to target large areas (that may or may not have rolls).
 The new tools can wrap around problem areas, making the procedure more versatile.